 20. Raleigh Tavern Bakery

-This is an old-fashioned bakery located in Colonial Williamsburg and a cheaper lunch alternative to one of the main taverns.
-They serve sandwiches as well as baked goods.
+This is an old-fashioned bakery located in Colonial Williamsburg and a quick stop for a snack.
+They serve sandwiches as well as baked goods, but the sandwiches are a bit pricey for what you get.

 I don’t love ginger cookies so I went with the chocolate-chip brownie.
 It was gooey and rich – the perfect brownie in my opinion.
 My grandma tried the ginger cookie and loved it.